-With fifteen cruise ships currently in service and two more scheduled for delivery by the end of 2025, Princess Cruises is one of the smaller mainstream cruise lines at sea.
+With 16 cruise ships currently in service and one more scheduled for delivery by the end of 2025, Princess Cruises is one of the smaller mainstream cruise lines at sea.
 The cruise line rose to prominence in part due to the television series The Love Boat, which was a fictional show about the crew and different passengers onboard MS Pacific Princess that ran from 1977 until 1986.

 While their innovative ships may not be as large as some of today's mega-ships, they offer a wide array of dining choices, entertainment, and amenities.